agriboed/jquery-tabs/README.md

 # jQuery Tabs

-Using jQuery for tabs with URL hash
+Using jQuery for creating tabs with URL hash.
+After page reload tab still will be opened.